rzfang512/gss/README.md

 does the educational level affect ones' political ideology?

 # Origin of dataset
 GSS.xlsx is the original dataset that is extracted from gss.org with 7 variables mentioned above.
-Update code is the code for the analysis.
+Update code is the code for the EDA analysis, graph generation, and python code.

+# Results and interpertation
+For the first hypothesis, the result shows that there is only a slight correlation between income and happiness.
+The correlation between family income and happiness level is limited and only 0.153 which shows a weak correlation.
+For the second hypothsis, as education level increases, the political views tend to be more liberal.
+As income level decreases, the political views tend to lean toward Moderate or being Conservative.
+The general trend of the data is that happiness level tend to be Very happy among the individuals with stable income level and higher education.

+# Conclusion

 The conclusion that can be drawn from the data analysis is that higher income correlates with increased happiness.
 However, unlike the initial hypothesis which is there would be a stronger relationship between income level and happiness, the data